-The basic formula to use for this method is: The fair market value of a company’s assets less the fair market value of its liabilities = the fair market value of a company’s equity.
+- Asset-based valuation – Particularly for a company that is not profitable, the fair market value of a company’s assets less the fair market value of its liabilities may control the valuation.

 Description of the Industry

-The U.S. auto repair industry (SIC codes 7538, 7539) includes approximately 170,000 firms and brings in about $90 billion in revenues each year.
-The industry is very fragmented and the largest 50 companies hold less than 10% of the market.
-The industry is very labor-intensive and is separated into two segments: Mechanical repair and Collision Repair.
+The U.S. auto repair industry is fragmented, with the majority of firms being privately held by owner/operators.
+The industry is labor-intensive and is separated into two segments: Mechanical repair and Collision Repair.
 Mechanical repairs are usually maintenance repairs to the “undercar” or “underhood” systems of the vehicle.
 Collision repairs include damage to the exterior such as paint and body work.

-With new technology and the auto industry focusing on safety features for vehicles, there have been fewer accidents occurring.
-This means fewer collision repairs for auto shops and if collision repairs decline they will have to rely on maintenance repairs to bring in more revenue.
+- Fewer car crashes – With new technology and the auto industry focusing on safety features for vehicles, there have been fewer collisions occurring.
+This means fewer collision repairs for auto shops.

 - Number of customer complaints